Best Keyword Research Tools for Amazon in 2026: Dominate Amazon SEO

 What are backend search terms and how do I use them?

 Backend search terms are hidden keywords (up to 250 bytes) you add in Seller Central that customers never see but Amazon’s algorithm uses for ranking.
-Use them for: synonyms, alternate spellings, related terms that don’t fit in visible listing, abbreviations, and complementary product terms.
+Use them for: synonyms, alternate spellings, related terms that do not fit in visible listing, abbreviations, and complementary product terms.
 Rules: no punctuation, no repetition, no ASINs or brand names, lowercase only.

 How important are long-tail keywords for Amazon?